Andre Berto: Berto vs. Porter

-Career from 2018–2019
+Later career

 Berto vs. Alexander

 ESPN's Dan Rafael announced on April 28, 2018, that a deal had been reached for Berto to fight former 2-weight world champion Devon Alexander (27-4-1, 14 KOs) on the Errol Spence Jr. vs. Carlos Ocampo undercard on June 16 at The Ford Center at The Star in Frisco, Texas, however the fight did not take place.
 On June 25, the fight was slated to take place on the Mikey Garcia vs. Robert Easter Jr. lightweight unification card at the Staples Center on July 28 on Showtime.
 The fight would instead main event its own card on August 4 at the Nassau Veterans Memorial Coliseum in Uniondale, New York, on Fox.
 Berto was dropped earlier on but rallied on in the second half of the fight to win a controversial split decision.
 One judge scored the bout 114–113 for Alexander, but the remaining two judges overruled, both scoring 115–112 in favor of Berto, giving him the win.
 Alexander had the better workrate of the two in the opening rounds and dropped Berto in round 3 after catching him with a left hand to the head.
 Replays showed the two shots landed on the back of Berto's head.
 The knockdown stood because Berto had rotated his head before the punches landed.
 Alexander began to tire around midway and Berto started taking over.
 In round 7, after trading on the inside, Berto suffered a cut near his right eye.
 Berto was at his best in round 12 using both hands.
 Alexander fought back and both boxers traded close as the fight came to an end.
 Websites, Boxing Scene and BadLeftHook had Alexander the winner and felt although Berto caught up in the later rounds, he did not do enough to win the fight.
 Alexander thought the fight was close, but should have taken the decision.
 Berto stated he was not interested in a rematch as he was at the point in his career where he only wanted paydays.
 The fight averaged 1,193,000 viewers and peaked at 1,266,000 viewers.